tddfellow/tddfellow.github.io/source/about-me/index.markdown

 * API development
 * Mobile API development
-* Extensive code review & refactoring of legacy codebase
+* Extensive code review & refactoring of the legacy codebase
 * Bringing up new hires to production speed very quickly
 * Contribution to open-source to improve the tooling being used
-* Participation in candidate profile screening during hiring
+* Participation in candidate profile screening during the hiring

 #### Technologies